 The height of The Nautilus is actually quite tall, maybe 10-12 feet high.

 Trail map to The Nautilus, looking North.
+Get Gaia GPS now for a discount!

 Also check out…